ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

 * An account with an account state exists on a BPI test system.
-* The chose vector commitment scheme for the account state is a Merkle tree implementation.
+* The chosen vector commitment scheme for the account state is a Merkle tree implementation.
 * The initial account state is set up.

 Test Steps: